thirdweb-example/yeet-or-jeet/README.md

 ## Features

+- **Top Tokens Grid**: Discover high-volume tokens on Berachain
+  - View tokens sorted by 24-hour trading volume
+  - See key metrics like price, volume, and market cap
+  - Access token social links and websites
+  - View token descriptions and trust scores
+  - One-click token selection for analysis

-- **Real-time Price Data**: Integrated with OogaBooga's Price API for accurate and up-to-date token information
+- **Real-time Price Data**: Integrated with multiple data sources for accurate and up-to-date token information
+  - GeckoTerminal API for comprehensive token data
+  - OogaBooga's Price API for accurate price information
   - Current price in USD
   - Price updates in real-time
   - Support for all whitelisted tokens on Berachain